Macaya (military leader): Macaya's Military Contributions

+Emancipation and Abolition

-There they began to seek support from the several-thousand strong rebel forces nearby led by Pierrot and Macaya.
-These leaders accepted the commissioners' offers of official recognition of their freedom and French citizenship in return for military aid against Galbaud's forces in Le Cap.
-Pierrot and Macaya's forces invaded Le Cap and defeated Galbaud's supporters, retaking the town for the Republicans.
-This incident marked the beginning of the Republican commissioners' escalating dependence on military support from former slaves, which ultimately helped to inspire the general emancipation decrees in the colony.
-The commissioners' unilateral abolition of slavery in Saint-Domingue, in turn, was accepted by the French National Convention, and extended to the other French American colonies.
+In exchange for their military assistance, the insurgent commanders accepted the French Republican commissioners' offers of official recognition of their freedom and French citizenship.
+This marked the beginning of the Republican commissioners' escalating dependence on military support from former slaves, which ultimately helped to inspire the general emanicpation decrees in the colony.
+The commissioners' unilateral abolition of slavery in Saint-Domingue in 1793, in turn, was accepted by the French National Convention, and extended to the other French American colonies.

-In an attempt to recruit the major rebel leaders to the French Republican side, the commissioners sent Macaya as an emissary to the two most powerful rebel slave commanders in the north, Biassou and Jean-Francois.
-At the time these two leaders were allied with French royalists and Spain.
+In an attempt to recruit the major rebel leaders to the French Republican side, the commissioners sent Macaya as an emissary to the two most powerful rebel slave commanders in the north, Biassou and Jean-Francois Papillon.
+At the time, these two leaders were allied with French royalists and Spain.
 But instead of convincing these two leaders to join the Republicans, Macaya himself defected to the royalist side.
-He issued a statement declaring his loyalty to the kings of France, Spain, and Kongo, who he described as the descendants of the biblical magi.
-Macaya may have been raised as a Catholic or exposed to Catholicism in Kongo.
+He issued a statement declaring his loyalty to the kings of France, Spain, and Kongo, whom he described as the descendants of the biblical magi.
+This statement said, " I am the subject of three kings: of the King of Congo, master of all the blacks; of the King of France who represents my father; of the King of Spain who represents my mother.
+These three Kings are the descendants of those who, led by a star, came to adore God made Man."
+Macaya may have been raised as a Catholic or exposed to Catholicism in Kongo, where Catholicism was adopted and blended into local cosmologies.